- Last updated on: 9 mins read

 Having a unique photo on display, among others who all look similar to each other, will create more curiosity among customers.

-But do make sure not to add extra promotional texts on the images.
+But do make sure not to add extra promotional text on the images.
 Also, it is advised to give an image with a white background.

 6. Include The Mandatory Data In Your Google Product Feed

-Apart from product category, title, description and image, there are few more data which you must include in your product feed.
+Apart from the product category, title, description and image, there are a few more data which you must include in your product feed.